Forth and Clyde Canal Pathway: Route of the path

 View of Edinburgh Quay.
 A school party can be seen using the towpath on the left.

 Following the path west to east, it begins at Bowling Basin where the Forth & Clyde Canal enters the Firth of Clyde.
 The canal runs east through Clydebank, Boghouse Locks, Clobberhill Locks, Temple Locks and Maryhill Locks.
 It passes close to the former Singer Sewing Machine Works which once employed 19,000 people and exported sewing machines all over the world, including many to pre-Revolutionary Russia.
 At Stockingfield Junction near Maryhill is the 'Glasgow Branch' a spur which originally connected to the Monkland Canal (which connected with Port Dundas, close to the city centre of Glasgow).
 A new footbridge was installed there in 2022.

 From Stockingfield Junction the canal path runs north east, through Bishopbriggs, Kirkintilloch and Kilsyth, to the Falkirk Wheel where the Forth & Clyde Canal joins with the Union Canal.
 A branch of the Forth & Clyde Canal runs from Falkirk to the River Carron, near Grangemouth.

 The path continues along the towpath of the Union Canal, through Linlithgow, past the red shale bings which are all that remains of Scotland's oilshale industry, and through the outskirts of Edinburgh.
 Unlike the Forth and Clyde Canal with its many lock systems, the Union Canal is a contour canal and there is only one lock, located near the Falkirk Wheel.

 The path ends at the canal port at Lochrin Basin, Edinburgh Quay, near Tollcross, in the centre of Edinburgh.
-If desired the pathway can be extended a further 3 km through the centre of Edinburgh and down to Leith and Leith Docks.
+If desired the pathway can be extended a further 3 km through the centre of Edinburgh and down to Leith and Leith Docks on the National Cycle Route 75 which follows the same route after a meeting point near Kingsknowe in the south-west of the city.

 Railway lines run close to the path for most of its length.
 Bowling Station, on the line from Glasgow, is close to the start of the path.
 Both Glasgow main line railway stations are in the centre of the city, only a few hundred metres apart.
 The line which has run close to the path from Bowling to Glasgow passes through Glasgow Central Station low-level.
 The railway line which runs close to the rest of the path runs from Glasgow Queen Street Station to Edinburgh Haymarket Station.
 In Croy, Falkirk and Linlithgow the canal passes only a few hundred metres from the railway stations.
 Edinburgh's Waverley Station and Haymarket Station are only a short distance from Lochrin Basin.

 The path can be completed in three, roughly equal, sections: